-3-4 times per year, clean the exterior roof and inspect all roof sealant.
+3-4 times per year, clean the Superflex roof and inspect all roof sealant.
 While you are cleaning, also clean and inspect the roof vents (including the sealant) for cracks.

-- NEVER use sharp tools (putty knife) that could puncture the roof membrane. - If any voids or cracking are found, remove any loose sealant by hand. - If the loose sealant cannot be pulled off by hand, it still has good adhesion to the roof membrane and should be left alone. - Clean all areas to be resealed with a non-abrasive household cleaner and a medium-bristled scrub brush. - · All areas must be dry before continuing. - Solvents should NOT be used during cleaning.
-Solvents can damage existing sealant and may weaken plastic roof components. - Apply a generous amount of XTREME UNIVERSAL SELF LEVELING SEALANT over the top of any existing sealant needing to be resealed.
+- Do not use sharp tools (putty knife) that could puncture the Superflex roof membrane. - If any voids or cracking are found, remove any loose sealant by hand. - If the loose sealant cannot be pulled off by hand, it still has good adhesion to the Superflex roof membrane and should be left alone. - Using a medium-bristled scrub brush, clean all areas to be resealed with a non-abrasive household cleaner, such as Top Job® or Spic-N-Span®. - This area must be dry before continuing. - Solvents should not be used during cleaning.
+Solvents can damage existing sealant and may weaken plastic roof components. - Apply a generous amount of Alpha Systems 1010 Non-Sag Sealant over top of any existing sealant needing resealed. - Please note ONLY ALPHA SUPPLIED SEALANTS SHOULD COME IN CONTACT WITH THE SUPERFLEX ROOF MEMBRANE.